seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-symbolizer.rst

-llvm-symbolizer - convert addresses into source code locations
+llvm37-symbolizer - convert addresses into source code locations
 ==============================================================

 SYNOPSIS
 --------

-:program:`llvm-symbolizer` [options]
+:program:`llvm37-symbolizer` [options]

 DESCRIPTION
 -----------

-:program:`llvm-symbolizer` reads object file names and addresses from standard input and prints corresponding source code locations to standard output.
+:program:`llvm37-symbolizer` reads object file names and addresses from standard input and prints corresponding source code locations to standard output.
-If object file is specified in command line, :program:`llvm-symbolizer` reads only addresses from standard input.
+If object file is specified in command line, :program:`llvm37-symbolizer` reads only addresses from standard input.
 This program uses debug info sections and symbol table in the object files.